suarez-va/TIDES/README.md

 4. Create a RT_SCF or RT_Ehrenfest object, sending the static SCF object as an argument along with the propagation parameters.
 5. Declare the observables you wish to calculate.
 6. Define and add any external fields.
-7. Start propagation
+7. Start propagation with the RT_SCF.kernel() function

 ## Ehrenfest Dynamics
 For Ehrenfest dynamics calculations, use the derived RT_Ehrenfest class instead of the base RT_SCF class.
 Upon instantiation, provide additional parameters to define the timesteps associated with the nuclear propagation.

 ## Propagation parameters
-timestep

-max_time

-frequency
+timestep:
+- In atomic units (1 au ~= 41.34 fs)
+- Timestep is constant throughout a given calculations

+max_time:
+- In atomic units

+frequency:
 - How often observables are printed.
-Default is 1, corresponding to a print out at every time step.
+Default is 1, corresponding to a print out at every step.

 verbosity
 - We use the same logger defined in PySCF.